 Decide Your Budget

 The final consideration for your planner choice is the financial investment it requires.
-If you are new to planning, you may want to choose a customizable binder option so that you can figure out what works best for you.
+If you’re new to planning, you may want to choose a customizable binder option so that you can figure out what works best for you.
 These options are generally more affordable and you can download and print them instantly rather than waiting for a planner to be shipped to you.

 You do want to remember, however, that investing in good quality may mean the difference in whether or not you use your planner.

 QUESTION: How much do I feel comfortable spending on my planner?

 As you become more aware of your individual needs you’ll easily be able to recognize if a planner is going to work for you or not.
 My current planning system is the Joyful Life Planner that I created myself.
-It’s worked wonders for me so for the past four years I’ve made it available to my readers so they can be more organized as well.
+It’s worked wonders for me so for the past 11 years I’ve made it available to my readers so they can be more organized as well.